Audio Inpainting: Revisited and Reweighted: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} audio inpainting problem deals with missing samples in digital audio signals.
-Different algorithms were developed aiming at a restoration of such lost information.
-In practice, the typical loss is in the form of a~compact gap, for instance due to a~dropout in Voice-over-IP communication.
+\IEEEPARstart{A}{udio} inpainting deals with missing samples in digital audio signals.
+Different algorithms were developed aiming at the restoration of the lost information.
+In practice, the typical loss of signal is in the form of a~compact gap, for instance due to a~dropout in Voice-over-IP communication.

 The methods proposed by Janssen \cite{javevr86,Oudre2018:Janssen.implementation} and Etter \cite{Etter1996:Interpolation_AR} are among the oldest (but most successful!) methods.
-They are based on autoregressive signal modeling; the missing samples are filled by linear prediction using autoregressive coefficients that are learned from the neighborhood of the gap.
-For a more comprehensive study on AR-based audio inpainting, see, for example, \cite{Esquef2003:Interpolation.Long.Gaps.Warped.Burgs, kupinnen2002:extrapolation, Kauppinen2002:reconstruction.method.long.portions.audio}.
+They are based on autoregressive signal modeling; the missing samples are filled by linear prediction using autoregressive coefficients that are learned using the neighborhood of the gap.
+For a more comprehensive study into AR-based audio inpainting, see, for example, \cite{Esquef2003:Interpolation.Long.Gaps.Warped.Burgs, kupinnen2002:extrapolation, Kauppinen2002:reconstruction.method.long.portions.audio}.
+Approaches based on statistical methods were presented in \cite{Godsill1998:Digita.Autio.Restoration} for the related problem of click removal, and the Bayesian approach to inpainting/declipping was introduced in \cite{Chantas2018:Inpainting_Variational_Bayesian_Inference}.

 A range of audio processing applications came along with the advent of sparse signal representations \cite{eladbook,DonohoElad2003:Optimally}.
-The first work that used sparse signal synthesis for filling missing samples \cite{Adler2012:Audio.inpainting} actually took over the term \qm{audio inpainting} from the image processing field.
+The first work that used sparse signal synthesis for filling the missing samples \cite{Adler2012:Audio.inpainting} actually took over the term \qm{audio inpainting} from the image processing field.

-For gaps longer than, say, 100 milliseconds, all the above described approaches start to fail.
+For gaps longer than approximately 100 milliseconds, all the above-described approaches start to fail.
 The main reason is that audio can usually be considered stationary only for a few tens of milliseconds.
 That is why other modeling approaches have been introduced for longer gaps: (generalized) sinusoidal modeling \cite{lagrange2005long,Lindblom2002:PLC.sinusoidal}, similarity graph approach \cite{Bahat_2015:Self.content.based.audio.inpaint,Perraudin2018:Similarity.Graphs} or deep neural networks \cite{Marafioti2019:Context.encoder,Marafioti2019:DNN.inpainting}.